eForms Logo

 Washington Firearm Bill of Sale Form

 A Washington firearm bill of sale is a legal document that proves a firearm has been legally sold and purchased in the State of Washington.
-The form will provide valuable information pertaining to the change of ownership of the firearm, the identifying factors regarding the firearm, and information about the seller and the buyer.
-Notarization is required.
+The form provides valuable information about the change of ownership of the firearm.

 Privately Selling a Firearm

-A person does not need a firearms dealer license in order to privately sell a firearm in Washington.
-However, even in a private sale, the seller is required to utilize a licensed dealer to conduct the required federal background check on the potential buyer.[1]
+A person does not need a firearms dealer license to sell a firearm in Washington privately.
+However, even in a private sale, the seller must utilize a licensed dealer to conduct the required federal background check on the potential buyer.[1]

 Prohibited from Buying